The Neil Armstrong Hall of Engineering

 The Fatigue and Fracture Laboratory (approximately 1200 square feet) is designed to conduct research directed at evaluating the damage tolerance properties of materials and components.

-Student teams will work on experiments involving small bench-top wind tunnels, a Mach 2.5 wind tunnel, compressible flow facility, high contraction wind tunnel, shock tube, table-top experiments and instrumentation.
-Use of a laser will also be added to this laboratory.
+Student teams work on experiments involving small bench-top wind tunnels, a Mach 2.5 wind tunnel, compressible flow facility, high contraction wind tunnel, shock tube, table-top experiments and instrumentation.

 Control Systems Lab